anamaricriscaravana/II-Programming-Exercise/README.md

-# Male and Female Percentages and Ingredient Adjuster
+# Male and Female Percentage and Ingredient Adjuster

 This project is developed for a Programming Logic and Design subject, that involves creating programs in Java, Python, and C++ to solve specific problems.
 The exercises focus on applying fundamental programming concepts such as input handling, calculations, and output formatting.

 # Problems

-1. Male and Female Percentages
+1. Male and Female Percentage
 - Design a program that asks the user for the number of males and females registered in a class.
 The program calculates and displays the percentage of males and females in the class.

 2. Ingredient Adjuster